V1n1v131r4/Bypass-CSP-against-MIME-Confusion-Attack/README.md

 So the image continues to be read as script by `<script>` tag and as image by `<img>` tag.

+Note that the image file is the same as both scenarios, only its extension has been changed.

 Below is the browser allowing MIME confusion attack by bypass in your Content Security Policy